BitcoinDesign/Guide/guide/case-studies/payjoin.md

 - If a user opts for a watch-only (cold) wallet during setup (new or existing), they will never encounter payjoin (because a wallet is required in order to sign the payjoin transactions)
 - Only one bitcoin wallet can be connected to the store (except through [BTCPay Vault](https://docs.btcpayserver.org/HardwareWalletIntegration/)) so using a cold wallet precludes setting up a hot wallet (and Payjoin)
 - BTCPay does not prompt or warn the user if there are no funds in the hot wallet to perform a payjoin, resulting in failed payments
-- There is no dedicated space to manage and monitor Payjoin
+- There is no dedicated space to manage and monitor payjoin

 Read the full analysis on [receiving payjoin payments on BTCPay](https://docs.google.com/document/d/1_de2pkMREGpZQwOefQdH-MZNSUPazObgRK1cruiWBmo/edit?usp=sharing) here.

-#### Proposed Receiver Flow
+#### Proposed receiver flow

 Here we will devise user flows for a point-of-sale (POS) system that can always be online.
 This excludes mobile wallets.